HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 Every major governship review should conclude by asking:

-> **What must HCOS™ protect, preserve, measure, connect, strengthen, learn, or change so that it remains worthy of the people who depend upon it?**
+> **Whose story must remain visible, and what must HCOS™ protect, preserve, measure, connect, strengthen, learn, or change so that it remains worthy of the people who depend upon it?**